 Continuing to build gender balance across The Co-operative Bank

-"Our target was to increase female representation in our senior leadership from 32% to 40% by 2020 and I am pleased to report we now have 42% women in senior roles at our Bank.
+"In 2020 we successfully reached our committed target to increase female representation in our senior leadership to 40%.
+As proud as we are of our success to date, we know there is more to do to achieve gender balance.
+We therefore re-committed to achieving 45% women in senior roles by the end of 2023.
+As we progress towards this new target, I am pleased to report we have continued to have 42% women in senior roles at our Bank.
 Like many financial services firms, our Bank employs more women than men and a higher proportion of women than men in our customer facing roles which influences our gender pay gap.
 We are confident that in the long term, our focused work on gender inclusion and balance at all levels will result in our gender pay gap narrowing."

 "I confirm the Gender Pay Gap Reporting data in this document to be accurate."